 The NCLEX is available in two variants, the NCLEX-RN and the NCLEX-PN.

-Nursing graduates must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to become Registered Nurse.
+Nursing graduates must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to become Registered Nurses.

 Academic Qualifications for NCLEX-RN: